MKLab-ITI/pygrank/documentation/measures.md

 The following measures can be imported from the package `pygrank.measures`.
 Constructor details are provided, including arguments inherited from and passed to parent classes.
-All of them can be used through the code patterns presented at the library'personalization [documentation](documentation.md#evaluation).
+All of them can be used through the code patterns presented at the library's [documentation](documentation.md#evaluation).
 1. [Time](#measure-time)
 2. [AM](#measurecombination-am)
 3. [GM](#measurecombination-gm)